 When you cut your nails too short, you may be at increased risk for the pain, swelling, and infections common with an ingrown toenail.
-At The Foot Clinic in Tooele, Utah, experienced podiatrist Richard Luke Jones, DPM, offers minimally invasive procedures to treat an ingrown toenail.
+At The Foot Clinic in Tooele, and West Valley City, Utah, experienced podiatrist Richard Luke Jones, DPM, offers minimally invasive procedures to treat an ingrown toenail.
 Dr. Jones can safely remove part or all of your nail to relieve pain and prevent infection and other complications.
 If you can’t treat ingrown toenail pain on your own, call the office today to schedule an appointment or book a consultation online.

 An ingrown toenail occurs when the sides of your toenail grow into the surrounding skin.
 This can lead to pain, redness, and swelling that worsens over time.
 Without treatment, an ingrown toenail can cause an infection that can spread to other areas of your body.